 Infinite banking has supplied countless people with an entirely new vocabulary, such as cash flow, velocity of money, and recapturing debt.

 Life insurance is a valuable asset when used in conjunction with the infinite banking concept.
-It provides empowerment for anyone looking for a way to do things different than the status quo.
+It empowers anyone looking for a way to do things differently than the status quo.

 Infinite Banking Cons